albertaleksa/ai-dev-tools/02-development.md

 ## AGENTS.md

 Let’s create one for this project too.
-Place it in the repository root:
+Place it in the repository root, then ask agent to make it relevant to the project:
 ```
 for backend, use uv for dependency management. a few useful commands: